 Another big boon for your workforce is better collaboration.

 Cloud computing removes siloes between departments and enables the capacity for communication to be broadened way beyond email messaging.

 Many cloud apps also support real-time collaboration within the same document, eliminating the need for emailing endless versions back and forth.

-What kind of cloud skills does a business need in their corner to take full advantage of the cloud?
+What kind of cloud skills does a business need in its corner to take full advantage of the cloud?